 Tummy Tuck Risks

 There are risks associated with tummy tuck surgery; the majority of serious complications that may occur with tummy tuck surgery occur within the first 2 weeks.
 These may include deep venous thrombosis, pulmonary embolism, pneumonia, infection, bleeding, and even death.
-Fortunately, the potential for these types of major complications are very small, assuming
+Fortunately, the potential for these types of major complications is very small, assuming